jkordish/resume/README.md

 ---
 **DevOps, Technologist, Open Source Evangelist, Virtualization/Cloud, Recovering InfoSec Pro**

 > A builder and a problem solver.
 Automater of all the things.
-Systems generalist that is more concerned with solving problems than evangelizing.
+Systems generalist that is more concerned with solving problems than evangelizing specific technologies.
 Comfortable picking up new technologies and understanding nuances.
+Ability to quickly understand, internalize and disseminate new concepts/technologies.
+Resourceful and self-sufficient, ability to work independently, finding creative solutions and engaging resources as needed to complete implementations.
+Ability to manage multiple, concurrent tasks.
+Positive, can-and-will-do, team player attitude Experience scripting in NodeJS, Python, PowerShell, Unix shell and dive into systems programming languages in primary Rust.

 ---